 Facts about the Eleventh Amendment

-• Not only does do the states have sovereign immunity, but the federal government also has it as well.
-This means that unless the federal government waives this immunity or consents to a law suit, the federal government cannot be suited.
+•Not only does the states have sovereign immunity, but the federal government also has it as well.
+This means that unless the federal government waives this immunity or consents to a lawsuit, the federal government cannot be suited.